 It’s natural that we experience changes in appetite or loss of appetite.
 However, these can also be signs of malnutrition or other health problems.
-Seniors might not need as much food as when they were younger, but they still need the right nutrition and help to keep them as healthy as possible.
+Seniors might not need as much food as when they were younger, but they still need the right nutrition to keep them as healthy as possible.

 Understanding the Cause

 Although some change in or loss of appetite is normal for seniors, other things can also cause a loss of appetite in seniors.
 Some elderly persons lack the energy to cook.
 Their taste buds also change so that eating is less enjoyable.
 Depression or loneliness can also affect appetite in the elderly.
 Loss of appetite can also be caused by certain health conditions.
-It can also be a side effect of their medication.
+It can also be a side effect of medication.

 If you find that your loved ones are no longer eating well, then consult a physician to make sure there is no underlying health concern.